xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(gil)   Add preview of image to the Effect Assist window for Pictures effect.
+More to come for this effect.
     -- bug(gil)   Selecting a single cell with any drag movement of the mouse was causing invalid effect end time when placed.
     -- enh(gil)   Add SaveAs to the File menu.
     -- bug(gil)   Fixed effects dropped on grid were not previewing.